 - The Erechtheum features the famed maidens of Caryatids who hold up the temple roof.

 At the base of the acropolis, several notable sites beckon.
 The Acropolis Museum houses many of the Acropolis’ original statues and relics.
 Visitors can also wander through the Theater of Dionysius.
-For visitors who want to immerse themselves in ancient Greek civilization, the Acropolis definitely warrants first class deals to Athens.
+For visitors who want to immerse themselves in ancient Greek civilization, the Acropolis definitely warrants business class deals to Athens.

 Also at the base of the Acropolis rests the ruins of one of the most important spaces in ancient Athens.
 The Agora was the center of Athenian daily life, serving as a town marketplace, gathering spot and performance space.
 It was used for religious processions, sporting competitions and military parades.
 Archaeological efforts have excavated a number of the public building that once surrounded the square, including:

 - the Athens mint,

 - council chambers and

 - the city/state archives.

 One of the site’s most fascinating ruins is the Temple of Hephaestus, dating back to 450 B.C.E.
 Its Doric style is well-preserved and classic, a gorgeous representation of ancient Athens’ style and artistry.
 Also on site is the Stoa of Attalos, once the major shopping center of ancient Athens.
 Today, it’s a captivating museum displaying the artifacts found in the Agora complex.
 The Agora rests at the northern base of the Acropolis hill, so views are prime here.
-The space is relatively flat and easily navigated, so it’s often one of the first stops visitors make after their first class flights land.
+The space is relatively flat and easily navigated, so it’s often one of the first stops visitors make after their business class flights land.

-First Class Deals to Athens Reveals The Treasures of Kaerameikos
+Business Class Deals to Athens Reveals The Treasures of Kaerameikos

 While many Athenian sites reveal the ins and outs of everyday ancient life, Kerameikos shows how the society treated its dead.
 Most of the original and elaborate grave markers that once stood in the cemetery have been moved to the National Museum.
 Still, a few replicas and other markers remain.
-Kerameikos is often overlooked by visitors, but it’s a superb spot to visit after first class deals to Athens have landed.
+Kerameikos is often overlooked by visitors, but it’s a superb spot to visit after business class deals to Athens have landed.

 One of the necropolis’ most appealing features is the Dipylon Gate.
 The gate was used in ancient times for the Panathenaic procession and as an entrance to the city.
 Visitors can also see many of the site’s treasures in the on-site museum.
 Some of the museum’s artifacts include:

 - a collection of intricately carved and sculpted Dipylon vases that were used to mark grave sites,

 - Dexileos’ grave relief from 390 B.C.E.,

 - a beautiful white-ground Lekythos vessel and

 - a marble bull statue that once stood atop Dionysius of Kollitos’s grave temple.

-First Class Deals to Athens Lead to Day Trips to Delphi
+Business Class Deals to Athens Lead to Day Trips to Delphi

 Athens boasts enough incredible landmarks and ruins to consume an entire holiday, but day trips are rewarding too.
 Delphi on Mount Parnassos offers one of the most exciting day trips from Athens.
 Once the cultural center of Greece, Delphi was a common pilgrimage site in ancient times.
 Here, ancient Grecians believed, was the meeting place of heaven and earth.
 Many ancients traveled to Delphi to consult with the great Oracle of Delphi.
 The oracle was believed to be a conduit to the god Apollo, and visitors can still revel in the ruins of the Temple of Apollo.
 The site was also home to the Pythian Games, the precursor to the Olympic games.